Reality Check: Knowledge for sale?

 The most recent UK study was carried out in 2012 and found that 29.5% of participants agreed that they had "submitted work taken wholly from an internet source (free or paid) as your own".

-Elsewhere, the QAA cites a 2014 study from Saudi Arabia, which found that 22% cent of students reported having paid someone to write an essay.
+Elsewhere, the QAA cites a 2014 study from Saudi Arabia, which found that 22% of students reported having paid someone to write an essay.

-Professor Phil Newton, from Swansea University, is an expert on contract cheating.
+Prof Phil Newton, from Swansea University, is an expert on contract cheating.
 He says that with surveys of this nature, there's always a likelihood that respondents may not give accurate answers - especially if they are owning up to deviant behaviour.

 So, we have to treat survey data with a degree of scepticism.